MirasMustimov/ss-select/README.md

     </div>
 </ss-select>
 ```
-# Compoennts
+# Components
 ## `ss-select`
-Main renderless component that holds other components and provides data like selectedOption, isOpen etc and useful methods.
+Main renderless component that holds other components and provides data like `selectedOption`, `isOpen` etc and useful methods.
-Requires a div to resolve scoped slot data and methods
+Requires a `div` to resolve `scoped slot` data and methods.

 ### `ss-select` props